Working as a metro technician

 - You must speak and understand Danish and be able to read technical documents in English

-We are continuously looking for technicians in 2018 and 2019
+We are continuously looking for technicians in 2019

 If you are interested in becoming a technician at Metro Service please send a motivated application and your CV via this link